Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

 8. Also fixed the HID-349 hydrogen position.
 The hydrogen of the HID-349 residue that directly interacting with COO- group of the HEME unit was not correctly positioned.
 This is because the H++ served saw only the enzyme backbone.
 I used GaussView to fix this using the following procedure.

-         Manually delete the wrong-positioned HID-349 proton from 3KOH_enzyme_Hpp.
-Open this file in GaussView and follow https://gaussian.com/tip2/.
+         Manually delete the wrong-positioned HID-349 proton from 3KOH_enzyme_Hpp.pdb using Notepad++.
+Then opened this file in GaussView and followed https://gaussian.com/tip2/.

          After identifying the residue, I manually added the proton at the correct N atom, and saved it as 3KOH_enzyme_Hpp_fix.pdb file.